Skip to Content

 Create environment

-You will see a new environment labeled Joule Studio XXX XXX in the list of environments, this time not gray but with the color you assigned to it.
+You would now see a new environment labeled Sales in the list of environments, this time not gray but with the color you assigned to it.

 Create environment